 - An optimized page should be shareable.
 Your page URL should be descriptive and the page should have a sharing option optimal to social networks of the page’s audience.
 In addition to that, make sure that your content have a sharing value (ex.
 A user that will share your content will be praised by their audience, etc.)

 - An optimized page should be responsive.
 Responsive web design is a no brainer.
 If your website isn’t responsive yet, consider investing into making your website or webpage responsive.
+Even basic sites like this site on taking surveys is responsive.
 In case you still don’t understand what responsive web design is, it simply means that your webpage or website will adjust depending upon the viewer’s screen or browser size.

 - An optimized page should be accessible by bot or crawlers.
 Your page’s URL should be static, avoid dynamic parameters.
 The content should be unique to this URL and the content should load in the page’s HTML not via post load methods from JS, AJAX, iFrames and others.
 In addition to that, if you have an older version of your website, those older versions should have a 301 or 302 redirect to the new and updated page.